 RACV Energy Compare helps you make informed decisions about buying energy for your home.
-We help you compare, select and buy the best available residential retail energy deals in your area.
+We help you compare, select and buy the best available residential retail energy plans in your area.

 Our unique WattPrice pricing analysis combines everything into a simple, easy to understand comparison price for energy.
-WattPrice is the effective price per unit you would pay for a retail energy product based on your estimated or stated kWh or MJ consumption, the published product pricing including supply charges, guaranteed and conditional discounts, as well as other financial incentives such as welcome credits or sign-on bonuses.
+WattPrice is the effective price per unit you would pay for a retail energy plan based on your estimated or stated kWh or MJ consumption, the published plan pricing including supply charges, guaranteed and conditional discounts, as well as other financial incentives such as welcome credits or sign-on bonuses.

-Most comparison services only compare products from the suppliers that they have commercial commissions agreements with.
+Most comparison services only compare plans from the suppliers that they have commercial commissions agreements with.
 We compare generally available residential electricity, gas and dual fuel market offers from every energy retailer in Australia.
-See our FAQ Do you compare all the energy products in the market? for more on what we mean by this.
+See our FAQ Do you compare all the energy plans in the market? for more on what we mean by this.

 RACV Energy Compare is powered by Grouply.co, a next-generation decision-support platform for Australian households.
 Grouply.co is operated by 4th Party Australia Pty Ltd. 4th Party is not owned by or affiliated with any of the vendors of the products and services presented in RACV Energy Compare, nor does it own any of those providers.

 To get started, simply enter your postcode so we can know which energy distribution zone your property is in.
 Some postcodes cross multiple zones, so we might ask you to specify which zone you’re in.
 If you don’t know, you can find this information on your bill

 We then estimate your average daily energy consumption and establish your meter type based on a few simple questions.
 We use benchmark data from the Australian Energy Regulator (AER) to estimate your average daily energy usage â€” this is the same data that retailers use to display the average usage data that’s included on your bill.
 If you have a bill handy, you can directly input your consumption for a more accurate result.